Future of the Forest

 Note: This interactive was created with older SRES scenarios; for purposes of this lab, the A2 scenario is equivalent to the more recent scenario SSP3-7.0, and B1 is equivalent to SSP1-2.6.

 Stop and Think

-- Which city will see the most dramatic change (greatest increase) in temperature in A2 (high) emissions scenario?
+- Which city will see the most dramatic change (greatest increase) in temperature with a high (A2 or SSP3-7.0) emissions scenario?